dosyago/devtoolium/README.md

 Perfect for debugging remotely in collaboration with other humes.
 Connect to and debug remote tabs from any device\*.

+\* This patched version of Chrome DevTools works in latest Firefox, Safari and Chrome on dekstop and mobile (as tested).
+Mobile (especially iOS) has bugs.

+## Background

 A version of this tool was originally part of the closed-source paid version of my [secure remote browser](https://github.com/i5ik/ViewFinder), but the secure remote debugging capability proved so useful I decided to package it up, copy it out, and make it its own bona-fide open-source product for everyone to use, for free.

 I searched around a bit before doing so, and while I couldn't find any current prior art that was up to date in 2021, here was some prior art that I found:

 - [auchenberg/devtools-remote](https://github.com/auchenberg/devtools-remote) - An experimental HTTP and WebSocket proxy for DevTools from 2016

-\* This patched version of Chrome DevTools works in latest Firefox, Safari and Chrome on dekstop and mobile (as tested).

 ## Get it